jwplayer/buildpipe-buildkite-plugin/README.rst

 - You can also limit a stair's scope using tag rules.
 For example, pyproject has tag "docker-only" and so will include the build step; but jsproject won't have that step.
 - Any git file changes that are subpaths of either project's path will trigger steps for each project.
 - In addition, pyproject has path jsproject as a dependency: any changes in jsproject will trigger steps for pyproject to be included in the pipeline.
 Note dependencies are paths and not projects.
-- Stairs with "deploy: true" will only happen in master branch between 9am and 5pm ET during weekdays that are not New Year's Eve or Day.
+- Stairs with "deploy: true" will only trigger in master branch between 9am and 5pm ET during weekdays that are not New Year's Eve or Day.
 - Project jsproject will never create step deploy-staging.
 - Files ending with .md or .ini files under pyproject will be ignore from triggering deploy steps.